-These horns are much bigger than you might think, which A) is surprising, and B) makes you really have to think about where you’ll fit them – 4.25” each horn.
+These horns are much bigger than you might think, which A) is surprising, and B) makes you really have to think about where you’ll fit them – 4.25″ each horn.
 There’s two in the kit to give a high and low tone – 500Hz & 300Hz, rated at 118dB.
-Added to the size complication (for fitment) is that the horns are directional, so they really need to be facing forward for maximum effect.
+Added to the size complication (for fitting) is that the horns are directional.
+So, they really need to be facing forward for maximum effect.

 They have a fancy bright red protective grill on them, which considering most people won’t be able to see them seems a bit superfluous.
 But, on the off chance that they’re mounted somewhere noticeable, people really will notice them.

-The noise itself is still like a regular high pitched ‘beep’ noise rather than anything else, it’s not a pleasant noise, but I guess that’s half the fun… being able to really blast someone with something that hurts your ears!
+The noise itself is still like a regular high pitched ‘beep’ noise rather than anything else.
+It’s not a pleasant noise, but I guess that’s half the fun.

 The HELLA horn kit comes with 2 x horns, 1 x 12v relay, 2 x mounting brackets and detailed installation instructions.

-A 12v horn for use on pretty much any vehicle, including bikes.
-It’s pretty small but packs a powerful punch – the manufacturers say it has a rating of 150dB, which is about the same as a jet take-off at 25 meters… WHAT’S THAT YOU SAY?
+A 12V horn for use on pretty much any vehicle, including bikes.
+It’s pretty small but packs a powerful punch.
+The manufacturers say it has a rating of 150 dB.
+It’s about the same as a jet take-off at 25 meters.

-It uses two harmonized tones for that perfectly annoying pitch, and every horn is tested in the factory before being shipped, so you’re guaranteed to not have a problem with it on delivery.
+It uses two harmonized tones for that perfectly annoying pitch.
+Every horn is tested in the factory before being shipped.
+So, you’re guaranteed to not have a problem with it on delivery.

 It comes with great install details, a 12V relay, and of course, the horn itself.

-This is a patented one-piece design that uses no hoses or external parts – it’s all built into the horn, which helps to make it an easy install.
-Wolo says that it’s twice as loud as anything that’s standard fitment on regular cars.
+This is a patented one-piece design that uses no hoses or external parts.
+It’s all built into the horn which helps to make it an easy install.
+Wolo says that it’s twice as loud as anything that’s standard fitting on regular cars.

 It’s another dual-tone horn, but unfortunately, there are no specifics.
 I don’t know the decibel level or the frequency of the tones.